pmean/build-website/text/14/big-data-training.md

 ---
-title: "Recommendation: More on Big Data Training for the Scientific Workforce"
+title: "More on Big Data Training for the Scientific Workforce"
 author: "Steve Simon"
 source: "http://blog.pmean.com/big-data-training/"
 date: "2014-04-08"